 If you have any questions, or are interested in learning more, please email the library's Tech Team at rlmltech@iu.edu.

-The Makerspace, currently located in the Ruth Lilly Medical Library in room IB202, will be moving to the Medical Education and Research Building (350 West 14th Street, Indianapolis, IN, 46202) in room HA2061 on the second floor.
-The current space will close on June 23rd and will re-open in the new building on July 7th.
+The Makerspace, formerly located in the Ruth Lilly Medical Library in room IB202, has moved to the Medical Education and Research Building (350 West 14th Street, Indianapolis, IN, 46202) in room HA2061 on the second floor.
+The hours for the new IU School of Medicine Makerspace are Monday - Friday, 10am - 2pm and 3pm - 6pm.

 Virtual and Augmented Reality are being used in some of the following ways in the medical field: